PavanGJ/Handwritten-digit-recognizer/README.md

 * <b>Single-Layered Neural Network</b>
 > A single-layered neural network system was developed and trained on the dataset.
 The network utilized <b>Stochastic Gradient Descent</b> algorithm for weight optimizations and used <b>Sigmoid function</b> for hidden layer activation and a softmax regression output layer.

-Both the systems utilize Cross Entropy Error function as the loss function
+Both the systems utilize Cross Entropy Error function as the loss function.

 ### Hyperparameter Tuning ###